-2019 Corporate Performance Scorecard Component Weighting Assessed Key Measures Factors taken into consideration in assessment Strategic Measures 60.0% 48.0% Merger & Acquisitions Portfolio Investee Company Management to advance drilling targets Kenya: Focus on advancing/completing critical path activities on the ground in Country Progress made in the Prime acquisition by 31st December 2019 Number of M&A opportunities pursued in 2019 Discoveries made by AOI's investment companies and 2020 prospects Finance and Administration Measures 15.0%% 10.5%% Manage budget and costs Liquidity & Capital Resources Human resource management Manage & resolve Kenya Revenue Authority Corporate Income Tax and VAT on Farmout and other Disputes, with minimal financial impact Reach alignment with JV Partners/GOK on project financing strategy, advancing project finance on a timeline enabling agreed FID date.
-In Kenya, Heads of Terms signed 2019 operator expenditures limited \$250m BTG loan raised Opening of a new office in London and relocation of executives Recruitment of a new CFO and of a IR and Commercial manager Process for a \$1.0bn project financing started with JV partners Operational Measures 25.0% 17.50% Kenya: Advance Upstream and Midstream FEED, ESIA, integrated land acquisition and H2O sourcing plan and contracting strategy - Work collaboratively to achieve high degree of KJV alignment on outstanding elements of subsurface interpretation Develop relationship with Prime technical team, Complete NI51-101 compliant reserve/resource report on interest in Prime Health, safety, environmental and community action plan ESIA and FEED completed Ongoing integration with Prime personnel Appointment of new Prime CEO Full collaboration amongst the Finance & Technical teams Continued implementation of the HSE Master Action Plan Total 100.0% 76.0% , ,
+2020 Corporate Performance Scorecard Component Weighting Assessed Key Measures Factors taken into consideration in assessment Strategic Measures 40.0% 32.5% Merger & Acquisitions Portfolio Investee Company Management to advance drilling targets Stakeholder engagement Kenya: Focus on advancing/completing critical path activities on the ground in Country Successful closing of the Prime acquisition at the beginning of 2020 Various M&A opportunities pursued in 2020 Additional discoveries made by AOI's investment companies and drilling of various wells In Kenya, provided midstream services to the joint venture Finance and Administration Measures 35.0%% 26.3% Manage budget and costs Liquidity & Capital Resources Human resource management Manage Kenya Revenue Authority Corporate Income Tax and VAT claims on Farmout and other Disputes, with minimal financial impact Reach alignment with JV Partners/GOK on project financing strategy, advancing project finance on a timeline enabling agreed FID date.
+Kenya budget reduced Reduced term Ioan by \$109 million or 44% of the original amount of \$250 million that was drawn in January 2020.
+Appealed KRA tax assessment Operational Measures 25.0% 25.0% Kenya: Advance Upstream and Midstream FEED, ESIA, integrated land acquisition and H2O sourcing plan and contracting strategy - Work collaboratively to achieve high degree of KJV alignment on outstanding elements of subsurface interpretation Develop relationship with Prime technical team Complete NI51-101 compliant reserve/resource report on interest in Prime Health, safety, environmental and community action plan License extension obtained Progressing FDP preparing and submission planned in 2021 South Lokichar CPR progressing Collaboration developed with Prime's technical team ESG Policies updated and roll-out started in 2020 Continued implementation of the HSE Master Action Plan Total 100.0% 83.8%

-In recognition of these accomplishments and challenges, the Executives were awarded short term incentive payouts ranging from 66% to 114% of the target payout.
-The Vice President Operations was awarded a short-term incentive payout of 120% of target, taking into consideration his contributions as the Company's sole expatriate employee, based in Nairobi, where his contribution to several stakeholder engagements and joint venture operations is critical to advancing the Company's interests.
+In recognition of these accomplishments and challenges, the Executives were awarded short term incentive payouts ranging from 63% to 126% of the target payout.
+The VP Operations was awarded a short-term incentive payout of 120% of target, taking into consideration his contributions as the Company's sole expatriate employee based in Nairobi, where his contribution to several stakeholder engagements and joint venture operations is critical to advancing the Company's interests.

-Executive 2019 Base 2019 Bonus Target Award \$ % of Salary Performance Factor Min \$ Max \$ \$ % of Target Keith Hill \$375,000 80% 0% 200% Nil \$600,000 \$342,000 114% lan Gibbs (1) CAD \$375,000 53% 0% 200% Nil CAD \$600,000 CAD \$197,000 66% Pascal Nicodeme (2) \$491,250 66% 0% 200% Nil \$786,000 \$326,190 83% Tim Thomas CAD \$350,000 46% 0% 200% Nil CAD \$420,000 CAD \$160,000 76% Paul Martinez \$285,000 50% 0% 200% Nil \$285,000 \$108,000 76% Mark Dingley \$250,000 50% 0% 150% Nil \$187,500 \$150,000 120%
+2020 Bonus Executive 2020 Base Target : Award \$ % of Salary Performance Factor (1) Min Max % of Target % Of Salary \$ \$ \$ % of Target Keith Hill \$375,000 80% 0% 200% Nil \$600,000 \$377,000 126% Pascal Nicodeme (2) \$481,388 80% 0% 200% Nil \$786,000 \$353,018 92% Tim Thomas CAD \$350,000 60% 0% 200% Nil CAD \$420,000 CAD \$132,000 76% Paul Martinez \$285,000 50% 0% 200% Nil \$285,000 \$90,000 63% Mark Dingley \$250,000 50% 0% 150% Nil \$187,500 \$150,000 120%

+(1) Performance factors range from minimum to maximum.

-- (1) Mr. Gibbs joined the Board on September 3, 2020.
-He ceased to be CFO on October 14, 2019.
-Pursuant to a CFO Transition Agreement signed with the Board on 29 August 2019, Ian Gibbs' existing RSUs, including the 2019 RSUs, remain eligible to vest in March 2020 but all RSUs scheduled to vest post 2020 will be canceled.
-PSUs granted in 2017 and 2018, and 22% of 2019 PSUs will continue to vest according to the LTIP. - (2) Mr. Nicodeme commenced employment as the company's CFO on October 14, 2019.
-Mr. Nicodeme's cash compensation was denominated in British pounds and converted to USD as follows: annual salary of £375,000, STIP of £262,500 and LTI of £450,000.
-These amounts were converted to USD using an FX rate of 1.31.
+(2) Mr. Nicodeme's cash compensation was denominated in British pounds and converted to USD as follows: annual salary of £375,000, STIP of £262,500 and LTI of £450,000.
+These amounts were converted to USD using an average annual FX rate of 1.2837.